 In April 1968, the Amboy Dukes released of one of the era's most definitive singles, "Journey to the Center of the Mind."

-That Time Ringo Starr Got His Own TV Special
+40 Years Ago: Ringo Starr Gets His Own TV Special

 The difficulties of being Ringo Starr was the subject of a cheesy TV special in April 1978.